0xRahim/phrase_cli/README.md

 # Phrase

-Phrase is a local-first password manager written in Rust.
+Phrase is a local-first password manager written in Rust with hybrid encryption architecture.

 No cloud.
 No accounts.
 Your vault stays on your machine.